mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 #### 44:56

 Next, the *brain-nerve system*.
 About the brain-nerve system, Dōgen Zenji says, “Do not think good or bad; do not administer pros and cons.”
 Or, “Cease all the movements of the conscious mind, the gauging of all thoughts and views.
-Have no design on becoming a Buddha.”
+Have no design on becoming a buddha.”

 (*Transcriber’s Note:* The translation is by Norman Waddell and Masao Abe.
 Alternative translations for “do not administer pros and cons” include “do not judge true or false,” or “do not consider right and wrong.”)